jtmoon79/coverlovin2/README.md

   -r REFERER, --referer REFERER
                         Referer url used in HTTP GET requests (default:
                         "https://github.com/jtmoon79/coverlovin2")
-  -d, --debug           Print debugging messages --test                Only test, do not write any files
+  -d, --debug           Print debugging messages.
+May be passed twice.
+  --test                Only test, do not write any files

 This program attempts to create album cover image files for the passed DIRS.
 It